tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 categories: ['ruby', 'concurrency']
 ---

 Over the last few years, I have been fiddling on-and-off with [Elixir](https://elixir-lang.org/) and have **loved** it.
 One of the reasons there is so much hype around Elixir is the [out-of-the-box support for writing highly concurrent code](https://elixir-lang.org/getting-started/processes.html).
-The concurrency model is a native part of the language that comes from the [Erlang](https://www.erlang.org/) VM on which Elixir runs.
+The concurrency model is a native part of the language that comes from the [Erlang](https://www.erlang.org/) VM which Elixir runs on.

-I have been getting back into writing code on a daily basis, and have been working in Ruby again.
-After so much focus on writing concurrent code, I want to see if I can avoid giving that up when I am in Ruby.
-I know I will not get near what is supported in Elixir, but that doesn't mean I should avoid concurrency altogether!
+Recently, I have found myself back to working in the Ruby on Rails ecosystem.
+After so much focus on writing concurrent code, I wanted to see if I could continue to gain some multi-core benefits when I am working in Ruby.
+While I know I will not get near what is supported in Elixir, I didn't think I should give up on concurrency altogether!

-One option I found, that happened to already be included in my project at work, is the [`concurrent-ruby` gem](https://github.com/ruby-concurrency/concurrent-ruby).
+One option I found, that happened to already be included in my project at work, is the [`concurrent-ruby` gem](https:/github.com/ruby-concurrency/concurrent-ruby).
 From the gem's description:

 > Modern concurrency tools including agents, futures, promises, thread pools, supervisors, and more.
 Inspired by Erlang, Clojure, Scala, Go, Java, JavaScript, and classic concurrency patterns.